God did not create a meaningless world.

 I love what Jesus is telling us in this lesson.
 What God creates is always the same as it was in creation.
 It never changes.
 It always is.
 And if God did not create it, it does not exist.
 The world I see with my eyes and through the ego mind does not exist because God did not create it.
 How do I know He did not create it?
 God is Love and nothing else.
 What I see daily is not love.
 Love is the exception in this illusory world.

 I no longer need to be convinced of this.
 I have no trouble accepting that I made the world I see using the creative power that is mine because it is of God.
 I used that power to make rather than create, probably for the fun of it or to satisfy a curiosity.
-I say I made it because creation is an extension of God and this world is not God, so it is not real.
+I say I made it because creation is an extension of God and this world is not God, so it is not created.

 I know this is true, and yet, absorbed in my little game of separation as I am, I still forget when specific situations and thoughts trigger fear in me.
 I think of my mother and her sister having Alzheimer’s and the implication in my mind is that I might be next in line.
 So that is a fear thought that I can use in this lesson.
 God did not create a meaningless world.
 He did not create Alzheimer’s, and so it is not real.

 I read this and I feel a reaction to it on two levels.
 The part of my mind that is in touch with the truth knows that this is true.
 Alzheimer’s or any disease is not the Will of God, and there is only the Will of God.
-The other part of m mind, the part that is engrossed in the separation story, argues that I see proof of Alzheimer’s being real.
+The other part of my mind, the part that is engrossed in the separation story, argues that I see proof of Alzheimer’s being real.

 In order to see reality, I must look away from the illusion.
 The body’s eyes are meant as a way for me to see what I made, not what is true.
 All the body’s senses report back to me what I want to be true.
 I can’t look at the ego world and put my focus and my faith in it, and remember the truth.